-- A. Install your preferred pedals by turning the pedal spindle in the direction of the front wheel. - B. Insert the right pedal (marked with R on the body and/or spindle) into the crank and tighten with your fingers. - C. Repeat with the left pedal (with an L on it).
-Note: both pedals will always tighten toward the front of the bike. - D. Tighten both pedals down very firmly using the provided pedal wrench.
+- A. Insert the right pedal (marked with R on the spindle) into the crank and tighten with your fingers. - B. Install your chosen pedals by turning the pedal spindle in the direction of the front wheel. - C. Repeat with the left pedal (with an L on it). - D. Tighten both pedals down very firmly with the appropriate Allen or 15mm pedal wrench.